nostr-protocol/nips/xx.md

 ## Symmetric Difference

-A `symmetric_difference` feed includes two or more feeds.
-An event must match only one feed to match the parent feed.
+A `symmetric_difference` feed includes zero or more feeds.
+An event must match only one feed to match the base feed.

 Example: